Guardian Council: Role in the 2009 elections

-On Monday June 29, 2009, the Constitutional Council certified the results of the controversial election in which President Mahmoud Ahmadinejad was elected.
-The Council had completed a recount of 10 percent of the overall votes in order to appease the citizens of Iran.
+On 29 June 2009, the Constitutional Council certified the results of the controversial election in which President Mahmoud Ahmadinejad was elected.
+The Council had completed a recount of 10 per cent of the overall votes in order to appease the citizens of Iran.
 As the "final authority on the election", the Council has declared the election closed.
 The certification of the results set off a wave of protests, disregarding the Iranian government's ban on street marches.

 Criticism

 Increases the role of the IRGC in everyday politics

 The Council favors military candidates at the expense of reform candidates.
 This ensures that the ideological Islamic Revolutionary Guard Corps (separate from the Iranian army) holds a commanding influence over the political, economic, and cultural life of Iran.

 Arbitrary disqualifications of candidates from elections

 Hadi Khamenei, the brother of Supreme Leader Ali Khamenei and an adviser in the administration of reformist former President Mohammad Khatami, has said the Constitutional Council's vetting of candidates threatens Iranian democracy.
 He believes some reformist candidates are wrongly kept from running.
-In 1998, the Constitutional Council rejected Hadi Khamenei's candidacy for a seat in the Assembly of Experts for "insufficient theological qualifications".
+In 1998, the Constitutional Council rejected his candidacy for a seat in the Assembly of Experts for "insufficient theological qualifications".

 After conservative candidates fared poorly in the 2000 parliamentary elections, the Council disqualified more than 3,600 reformist and independent candidates for the 2004 elections.

 In the run-up to the 2006 Iranian Assembly of Experts election, all female candidates were disqualified.

 The Council disqualified many candidates in the 2008 parliamentary elections.
 One third of them were members of the outgoing parliament it had previously approved.
 The Iranian Ministry of the Interior reasons for disqualification included narcotics addiction or involvement in drug-smuggling, connections to the Shah's pre-revolutionary government, lack of belief in or insufficient practice of Islam, being "against" the Islamic Republic, or having connections to foreign intelligence services.